 Your room is actually a component and an important part of your system.
-It can dramatically add to, or subtract from, a great musical experience.
+This component is a very large variable and can dramatically add to, or subtract from, a great musical experience.

 All sound is composed of waves.
-Each note has its own wave size, with the lower bass notes literally encompassing from 10' feet to as much as 40' feet.
-Your room participates in this wave experience like a three dimensional pool with waves reflecting and becoming enhanced depending on the size of the room and the types of surfaces in the room.
+Each note has its own wave size, with the lower bass notes literally encompassing from 10 feet to as much as 40 feet.
+Your room participates in this wave experience like a three-dimensional pool with waves reflecting and becoming enhanced depending on the size of the room and the types of surfaces in the room.

-Remember, your audio system can literally generate all of the information required to recreate a musical event in time, space, and tonal balance.
-Ideally, your room should not contribute to that information.
-However, every room does contribute to the sound to some degree.
-Fortunately MartinLogan had designed the Preface to minimize these anomalies
+Remember, your audio system can literally generate all of the information required to recreate a musical event in time, space and tonal balance.
+The purpose of your room, ideally, is to not contribute to that information.
+However, every room does contribute to the sound, and the better speaker manufacturers have designed their systems to accommodate this phenomenon.